fly1n9gibbon/yolo-faceID/readme.md

 I fine-tuned a single YOLO11 detection model specifically for robust face detection across various lighting conditions and partial occlusions.

 ### Classification Models
 I trained multiple YOLO11 classification models with different configurations to handle challenging conditions.
-All models were trained using a **warmup strategy** to ensure stable convergence and optimal performance:
+Some models were trained using a **warmup strategy** to ensure stable convergence and optimal performance:

 - **Baseline Model**: Standard augmentations for controlled conditions
 - **Enhanced Lighting Model**: Optimized HSV augmentations for lighting robustness